-1. Make an ice lolly to beat the heat
+1. Make an ice lolly, whatever the weather!

-These lollies are the perfect treat for a hot summer’s day and a great opportunity to learn about flags from around the world.
-Why not try making an ice lolly in the colours of your country’s national flag.
+Lollies are the perfect treat for a hot summer’s day – but really, is it ever too hot for something yummy?
+These yoghurt-based ice lollies are a great opportunity to learn about flags from around the world.
+Why not try making one in the colours of your own country’s national flag… although blue is admittedly tricky!

-2. Make a meal from your sponsored child’s country
+2. Make a meal from the country of the child you sponsor

 Gather the children and discover another culture in a hands-on, delicious way, by preparing a meal together!
 Pick a recipe from the country the child you sponsor lives and you can tell them about your culinary experience in your next letter.
 A quick Google search will reveal hundreds of recipes to choose from.
 Why not try making one of these iconic traditional meals?